 The economic impact of activities along the Houston Ship Channel is significant - \$265 billion annually and over 1.1 million jobs in Texas alone.
-These activities represent 16% of the state's Gross Domestic Product.
-It is incumbent upon all stakeholders to ensure that this economic engine continues to produce jobs and economic development for the region, the State and the nation.
+These activities represent 16% of the State's Gross Domestic Product.
+It is incumbent upon all stakeholders to ensure that this economic engine continues to produce jobs and economic development for the region, Texas and the nation.

-Questions relating to the Authority's budget and financial results may be submitted as a public information request by following the instructions on the Authority's website (http://www.portofhouston.com/financial-information-and-transparency/public-information-requests/).
+Questions relating to the Authority's budget and financial results may be submitted as a public information request by following the instructions on the Authority's website (http://porthouston.com/portweb/governance/public-information-requests/).